LDAV-Symposium/2019/_pages/call-for-posters.md

 Poster authors are encouraged, but not required, to include a draft or sketch of the poster layout and content in their submission.
 This would help reviewers and show that the poster format is used effectively.
 The draft poster should be in PDF format.
-The authors should indicate if the poster would be accompanied by an on-site demonstration and/or videos.
+The authors should indicate if they would like the poster to be accompanied by an on-site demonstration and/or videos.
+Such demo/video presentations have to be self-organized.

 ## Poster 2-Page Summary Submission Instructions